How to Find Products to Sell on Amazon with AmzChart

 Amazon is the largest eCommerce platform globally and shows no signs of slowing down.
 The average Amazon product sells for $20-33, which means if you can find products to sell on Amazon that are priced in that range, there’s real potential for excellent profits.
-To help sellers find profitable products without wasting time, I’ve put together a guide on finding products to sell on Amazon with an easy-to-use tool called AmzChart.
+To help sellers find profitable products without wasting time, I’ve compiled a guide on finding products to sell on Amazon with an easy-to-use tool called AmzChart.
 We’ll even quickly analyze a niche in this post.

 What is AmzChart?

-AmzChart amassed a database of over 100 million products from across all of the Amazon marketplaces and turned that data into something searchable and filterable, allowing you easy access to insights about trending, popular products, and prime opportunities for Amazon sellers.
+AmzChart amassed a database of over 100 million products from across all of the Amazon marketplaces and turned that data into something searchable and filterable, allowing you easy access to insights about trending popular products, and prime opportunities for Amazon sellers.

 How Does AmzChart Find High-Value Niche Products?